alptugan/Slidev_Presentations/phd/2025_Phd_Dissertation_Defense/slides.md

 **Research Goal:** Propose practical methods and contribute to debates on developing CT skills through contextualized programming paradigms by analyzing algorithmic art.

-Develop and evaluate a methodology using algorithmic art to facilitate programming education that is both educationally rigorous and creatively relevant to design students

 </v-clicks>

 <!--
-Clearly state the gap identified in the literature: while context helps, there isn't a defined framework or tools for using art, specifically algorithmic art, effectively for design students learning to program
+While contextualization helps, there isn't a defined framework or tools for using art

-Explain that existing CT tools often target technical students

-Articulate the specific research goal: to fill this gap by creating and evaluating a structured, art-based approach
+specifically designed for students in design-based undergraduate programs, where visual learners are prominent.
+To bridge this gap, this study introduces materials (ALAP) and a method (D/I) that can be implemented in programming education within the context of algorithmic art.

 Research indicates that contextualized programming education positively impacts students' learning and enthusiasm for the subject.
-However, there is a requirement for resources and explicit instructional methods specifically designed for students in design-based undergraduate programs, where visual learners are prominent.
-To bridge this gap, this study introduces materials (ALAP) and a method (D/I) that can be implemented in programming education within the context of algorithmic art.
+However, there is a requirement for resources and explicit instructional methods
 -->

 ---
 layout: statement